About Ispirer Systems

 The example below shows the difference between the default conversion and the conversion using the USE_DOUBLE=yes option.

-Oracle source code Converted Java code by default Converted Java code with the USE_DOUBLE=yes option
+Oracle source code Converted to Java code by default Converted to Java code with the USE_DOUBLE=yes option

 declare